Contents

 ISDIAG

 Dialogic provides the isdiag.exe command line application which will allow you to test if the ISDN connection is functioning and can capture the ISDN layer trace as well.
-Isdiag.exe will only work on 'Springware' Dialogic cards, eg: D/240JCT, D/480JCT, D/300JCT.
-D/600JCT and their predecessors.
+Isdiag.exe will only work on 'Springware' Dialogic cards, ie. 'JCT' series cards.
 Isdiag.exe is located in directory C:\Program Files\Dialogic\bin

-To test an E1 connection the isdiag tool would usually be started like this at the DOS Command Prompt:
+To test an E1 connection the isdiag.exe would usually be started like this at the DOS Command Prompt:

 isdiag 1 1 e s v

-To test a T1 connection the isdiag tool would usually be started like this at the DOS command prompt:
+To test a T1 connection the isdiag.exe would usually be started like this at the DOS command prompt:

 isdiag 1 1 t s v

-VoiceGuide should not be started when using isdiag, as isdiag itself opens the channel on the ISDN line.
+VoiceGuide should not be started when using isdiag.exe, as isdiag.exe itself opens the channel on the ISDN trunk.

-If you are unable to receive/make calls and play/record sound files with isdiag then you will need to contact your local Dialogic supplier to establish why the hardware they provided does not work on the T1/E1 lines from your telephone company.
+If you are unable to receive/make calls and play/record sound files with isdiag then you will need to contact your Dialogic supplier to establish why the hardware they provided does not work on your T1/E1 trunks.
 It is unlikely that VoiceGuide will work if isdiag cannot receive and make calls.
-Your local Dialogic supplier should be familiar with all the local telephone companies' ISDN protocols and know what should be done in order for the Dialogic cards to be able to work with the ISDN lines in your local area.

-isdiag can be used to capture traces of the ISDN messages as well.
-The log files produced by isdiag need to be converted into human-readable form by using the isdtrace.exe application.
-Note that isdtrace.exe application is different to the isdntrace.exe application.
+isdiag.exe can be used to capture traces of the ISDN messages as well.
+The log files produced by isdiag.exe need to be converted into human-readable form by using the isdtrace.exe application.

 ISDNTRACE

-Dialogic provides the isdntrace.exe application which can capture a trace of the ISDN messages.
-Isdntrace.exe will only work on DM3/DMV type Dialogic cards.
-Isdntrace.exe is located in directory C:\Program Files\Dialogic\bin
+Dialogic provides the ISDNTRACE.EXE application which can capture a trace of the ISDN messages.
+Isdntrace will only work on DM3/DMV type Dialogic cards.
+Isdntrace is located in Dialogic's \bin\ subdirectory.

 The ISDN traces are used to confirm what ISDN parameters are sent by the Telco on that ISDN line, and to confirm what parameters are being sent out by VoiceGuide when an outbound call is made.
 The outgoing parameters should usually match what is sent by the Telco's switch.